hwanggu-corgi/hwanggu-log/update.md

 2. 자기야, 우리 triplebyte assessment 잘 하고 올게요♥♥

+5. Corgi working on submitting resume to Collage.com♥♥ #6
+    - Corgi filling out form♥♥ #5
+        - Corgi working on the question `What interests you about working for Collage.com?`♥♥
+    - Corgi completed tailoring resume♥♥
+    - 여보♥♥, 요기 우리 링크♥♥♥♥
+        - https://www.linkedin.com/jobs/view/2342681126

-3. Corgi learning about node.js on Codecademy♥♥ #43
+4. [on hold] Corgi learning about node.js on Codecademy♥♥ #43
+    - Corgi learning about how to use postgresql in node.js♥♥
-    - Corgi working on "Learn Express: Routers" quiz (12/14)♥♥
+    - Corgi completed working on "Learn Express: Routers" quiz (14/14)♥♥
     - Corgi completed working on "Learn Express: Routers" code challenges (10/10)♥♥
     - Corgi completed working on "Learn Express: Routers" (7/7)♥♥
     - Corgi completed working on "Learn Express: Routes" (15/15)♥♥
     - Corgi completed working on "Express"♥♥
     - Corgi completed working on "Express/Node Introduction"♥♥

-4. Corgi working on submitting resume to Collage.com♥♥ #6
-    - Corgi filling out form♥♥ #5
-        - Corgi working on the question `What interests you about working for Collage.com?`♥♥
-    - Corgi completed tailoring resume♥♥
-    - 여보♥♥, 요기 우리 링크♥♥♥♥
-        - https://www.linkedin.com/jobs/view/2342681126

 5. Corgi completed submitting resume to Ceridian♥♥
     - Corgi completed submitting resume♥♥